 Examples of Empathy vs. Sympathy

-The differences between empathy vs sympathy are easy to understand in theory.
+The differences between empathy and sympathy are easy to understand in theory.
 However, in practice, it can be a very different story.

 Here are some examples to help you understand how to implement empathy vs sympathy.